-Often times, the contextual analysis provides a broad landscape of the immediate and underlying causes of malnutrition-including nutrition-sensitive factors relevant to non-nutrition sectors and actors.
-MQSUN+ has found that a workshop to present on and validate the results of the contextual analysis (which may incorporate other key elements, like stakeholder mapping and political economy analysis) is instrumental in raising awareness amongst these stakeholders of how different sectors contribute to and are impacted by nutrition and encourage buy-in for the planning process going forward.
-Not only do these workshops raise awareness about nutrition, they also set the stage to advocate for nutrition in the national agenda-emphasising its significance to overall country progress and development.
-This early advocacy supports a stronger and more engaged multisectoral planning process.
+The contextual analysis provides a broad landscape of the immediate and underlying causes of malnutrition-including nutrition-sensitive factors relevant to non-nutrition sectors and actors.
+MQSUN+ finds that a workshop to present on and validate the results of the contextual analysis (which may incorporate other key elements, such as stakeholder mapping and political economy analysis) is instrumental in raising awareness amongst these stakeholders of how different sectors contribute to and are impacted by nutrition and encourages buy-in for the planning process going forward.
+Not only do these workshops raise awareness, they also set the stage to advocate for nutrition in the national agenda-emphasising its significance to overall country progress and development.
+This early advocacy supports stronger and more engaged multisectoral planning.